Brunswick Executive Airport: Facilities

 Brunswick Executive Airport covers an area of 920 acres (372 ha) at an elevation of 75 feet (23 m) above mean sea level.
 It has an asphalt paved runway, 1R/19L, measuring 8,000 by 200 feet (2,438 x 61 m).
 There is also former runway 1L/19R that is closed and now marked with an X. There also several closed taxiways.

-Environmental Issues
+Environmental issues

-On August 19, 2024, a malfunctioning fire suppression system in Hangar 4 accidentally discharged over 1,400 gallons of aqueous film-forming foam (AFFF) containing toxic PFAS chemicals.
+On August 19, 2024, a malfunctioning fire-suppression system in Hangar 4 discharged 1,600 gallons of aqueous film-forming foam (AFFF) containing toxic PFAS chemicals.
 The Midcoast Regional Redevelopment Authority had been previously warned of the "tremendous" potential for an accidental discharge due to deficiencies in the fire suppression systems.
 The incident was the sixth-largest accidental discharge of AFFF in the United States in 30 years.